 A scripting language or script is like a recipe.
 It’s a series of instructions that tells the computer what to do.
 Like a programming language, the script automates the computer’s tasks.
-The main difference between a scripting language and a programming language is that scripts need to run within other programs such as browsers.
-Programs, on the other hand, are created through a more complex process that involves compiling the program into a binary file that can run by itself on the computer, without the help of other programs.
+The main difference between a scripting language and a programming language is that scripts need to run within other programs, such as browsers.
+Programs, on the other hand, are created through a more complex process that involves compiling the program into a binary file that can run by itself on a computer without the help of other programs.

 Scripting languages make the lives of IT professionals easier by allowing them to tweak applications, operating systems (OSs), and programs to make them work as they desire.
 Scripts are open source, which means they can be accessed and obtained by any programmer then modified to suit their needs.

 The open-source characteristic of scripts can be a boon or a bane.
 And it all depends on the level of privacy that its user requires.
 For instance, some company users don’t want outsiders to see how they perform vital functions, so using scripts may not be a good idea.

 Let’s take a look at some of the most popular scripting languages and get a glimpse of their uses in the real world.

 You’re right.
 PHP does not really stand for “hypertext preprocessor.”
 Its original name was actually “Personal Home Page” (which gives you an idea as to what this language does).
 As the script gained more features and functionalities, its name also evolved, making PHP a backronym for “hypertext preprocessor.”